Arguee/Youtube-Automation-Bot/README.md

 + Change text from `title.txt` to your videos title.
 ## Feedback

-If you have any feedback, please reach out tome at `!Argue#6693` on Discord
+If you have any feedback, please reach out to me at `!Argue#6693` on Discord